-This public notice satisfies the requirement described in a memorandum issued on May 4, 2020 by the Acting Assistant Secretary for HUD's Community Planning and Development, requiring each grantee of CARES Act ESG-CV funds to publish how it has used and will use its ESG-CV allocation, at a minimum, on the Internet at the appropriate Government website or through other electronic media.
+On January 26, 2021 a Public Notice was posted to HHFDC's website and the website of Bridging the Gap, informing the public of ESG-CV funds available to DHS and DHS' intended activities.
+The public notice satisfied the requirement described in a memorandum issued on May 4, 2020 by the Acting Assistant Secretary for HUD's Community Planning and Development, requiring each grantee of CARES Act ESG-CV funds to publish how it has used and will use its ESG-CV allocation, at a minimum, on the Internet at the appropriate Government website or through other electronic means.